bright/new-www/content/jobs/fullstack-developer.md

 ## job description

-We are looking now for a  **Senior Fullstack Developer** who has already had experience with web development and is not afraid of touching new technologies.
-What counts are your general analytical, programming and communication skills.
+We are looking for a business-oriented Fullstack Developer to join our project (<https://brightinventions.pl/projects/eco-friendly-app/>) team that has already saved over 3 million single-use plastic containers.

+As a business-savvy Fullstack Developer, you'll work closely with our client, the German startup Relevo.
+We're seeking a candidate who embodies openness, dynamism, and proactivity, fostering a close client relationship.
+Valuable assets include an agile mindset, flexibility, and adept prioritization skills.

 ## what we would like to see